ionic-team/ng-cordova/docs/index.md

 The Facebook Connect plugin to obtain access to the native FB application on iOS and Android.
 This plugin is not simple to install so make sure to check out the official docs.

+#### Pre-Install

+To use the FB plugin, you first have to create a new Facebook App inside of the Facebook developer portal at [https://developers.facebook.com](https://developers.facebook.com/).
+Retrieve the `App ID` and `App Name`, which will be required to setup your cordova app and for web-development.

 #### iOS Install

-Download the repo from https://github.com/Wizcorp/phonegap-facebook-plugin.
+Download the repo from [https://github.com/Wizcorp/phonegap-facebook-plugin](https://github.com/Wizcorp/phonegap-facebook-plugin).
 Then type in the following commands in your Terminal.

 ```bash
 cordova platform add ios